IOS 9: iCloud

 iOS 9 has a setting that enables an iCloud Drive app on the home screen. iCloud Drive lets the user save and browse files and folders in iCloud.

 Health

 The Health app, introduced in iOS 8, has received landscape mode on iPhone.
 It also added support for reproductive health, UV exposure, water intake and sedentary state data types.

 In iOS 9.3, it also tracks sleep, exercise, and weight from the Apple Watch.

 Messages

-Messages (previously iChat) now allows the user to search for text and have that text be highlighted (and scrolled).
+Messages now allows the user to search for text and have that text be highlighted (and scrolled).

 Maps

-Apple Maps adds support for transit directions in Baltimore, Berlin, Chicago, London, Los Angeles, Mexico City, New York City, Paris, Philadelphia, San Francisco, Toronto, and Washington D.C., along with "over 300 locations in China."
+Apple Maps adds support for transit directions in Baltimore, Berlin, Chicago, London, Los Angeles, Mexico City, New York City, Paris, Philadelphia, San Francisco, Toronto, and Washington, D.C., along with "over 300 locations in China."

 The Maps app now also has enhanced location details, including a Nearby feature that recommends shops, restaurants and places to drink in close proximity to the user.
 For places serving food, users can specify exactly what type of food they want.